 How can organizations overcome Active Directory challenges?

 But binding to Active Directory is not without its downsides.
 Because employees are no longer stationary, the way organizations approach identity and security must adapt by moving from an on-premises identity provider to one in the cloud.
 Data security breaches are more of a threat than ever and organizations are laser-focused on protecting their information.
 Just logging in with a username and password is not enough anymore.
-Enter top cloud identity providers, such as Microsoft Azure and Okta, which allow IT admins to remotely manage users, passwords and access to corporate applications.
+Enter top cloud identity providers, such as Microsoft Entra ID and Okta, which allow IT admins to remotely manage users, passwords and access to corporate applications.

 Yes!
 With the acquisition of NoMAD, now Jamf Connect, organizations have the ability to provide a simple, unified authentication and account synchronization process while ensuring end users have the best possible Apple experience.
 Simply put, IT admins gain peace of mind knowing they can manage accounts and secure each device all while their employees are unboxing their Macs, powering them on, and accessing all of their company applications with one username and password — without being connected to a corporate network, such as VPN.

-This is all made possible with Jamf Connect’s new integration with Microsoft Azure.
+This is all made possible with Jamf Connect’s new integration with Microsoft Entra ID.
 So, as we see the growing migration from Active Directory to the cloud, IT admins are assured that their bases are covered when it comes to identity and security, while still giving employees the best experience with their Mac.
 It’s a win-win.

 Have market trends, Apple updates and Jamf news delivered directly to your inbox.